socketio/socket.io-website/source/get-started/chat.md

 Notice that I’m not specifying any URL when I call `io()`, since it defaults to trying to connect to the host that serves the page.

-If you now reload the server and the website you should see the console print “a user connected”.
+If you now reload the server and the website you should see the console print “an user connected”.

 Try opening several tabs, and you’ll see several messages: